echocat/lingress/README.md

 If you commit code to this project, you have to accept that this code will be released under the [license](#license) of this project.

-For information how to release please see the [RELEASING.md](RELEASING.md) file.

 ## License

 See the [LICENSE](LICENSE) file.